En Español

 Black Fiber & Textile Network

-Support to collaborate with bftn members on a video series that tells the story of bftn members and their work; and to utilize unified messaging, branding, and narrative creation to amplify bftn's presence on social media.
+Black Fiber & Textile Network supports the livelihoods and lifeways of Black people across the globe who use, produce and work with regenerative fibers, plant dyes, and sustainable or artisanal textiles.
+Wildseeds Grant funds will support collaboration with bftn members on a video series that tells the story of bftn members and their work; and to utilize unified messaging, branding, and narrative creation to amplify bftn's presence on social media.

 Fresno, CA